lukechn99/github-quickstart/4061/message_passing.md

 mid = msgget (key, 0666 | IPC_CREAT);
 msgrcv (mid, , sizeof(), 15, 0);
 ```
+Message type 0 just reads the first message
+mtype can also be a specific code
 ### project tips
 sendChunkData() (heavy code needed)
 Break them into 1024 byte chunks, tag them with a mapper id, and place them into the queue, after each parse, use memset to zero-out the buffer